Myanmar to offer oil and gas exploration blocks

 "Since the sanctions have been eased by the U.S., the UK, the western powers, the giant companies are interested; they come to my ministry daily to discuss how they could participate," he said.

-"Shell is inquiring, BG from the UK is also coming to discuss ...
+"Shell (RDSa.L) is inquiring, BG BG.L from the UK is also coming to discuss ...
 There are many giant firms coming."

 The minister's comments were the closest indication yet about the size of the coming licensing round and the type of interest it was generating.